Skip Content

 Video

-There will be a video of today’s talk available to everyone who registered to attend.
-We will email you once the video is ready; however, you may also wish to check the Resource Page for this talk, where it will be posted.
-(There is sometimes a delay in alerting everyone that the video is ready.)
-The resource page is password protected and the password is “vision” (without the quotation marks).
+There will be a video of this talk.
+We will email you once the video is ready; however, you may wish to check the Resource Page for this talk, which is where it will be posted, as there is sometimes a delay in alerting everyone that the video is ready.
+The resource page is password protected and the password is “Charlottenburg” (without the quotation marks).

 The Guild

 Welcome to The Guild of Pastoral Psychology‘s website.
 If you are not a Guild member, please have a look round.
-Members have access to our library of almost 1,000 talks: papers, audio, and video recordings dating back to 1938, and can attend our webinars and live events for free or at reduced cost.
+Members have access to our library of almost 1,000 talks: papers, audio, and video recordings dating back to 1938, and can attend our webinars and live events at reduced cost or for free.

 Music During the Slides: J. S. Bach – Goldberg Variations played by Kimiko Ishizaka